patrickwchoi/fullstack_project/README.md

 ## Background

 Tumble is a full stack clone of the Tumblr, a social media site.
 It was built with a Ruby on Rails backend, a PostgreSQL database, and a JavaScript React/Redux frontend.
 Tumble has full CRUD functionality for posts and comments and partial CRUD for users and likes.

-It features use of AWS.
+## Technologies Used

+  * Backend: Ruby on Rails
+  * Database: PostgreSQL
+  * Frontend: JS React/Redux, CSS3 and HTML5
+  * AWS for image storage

 ## Features